chiro-hiro/thedivine/README.md

 A smart contract which allowed us to generate and secure pseudo-random numbers for the lowest cost.
 All processes and algorithms are transparent and open to everyone.
 The algorithm is thus safe and acceptable for a wide range of PRNG applications and situations where the cost to manipulate outweigh the transaction value.

-# Disclaimer
+## Disclaimer

 Do not use this algorithm in gambling and/or use at your own risk.
 Definitely do not use this algorithm in cryptography.
+We're highly recommend as an extra salt to improve your random result.

 # What is the idea behidden it?